 If you have too many resources or too much income, you cannot get Medicaid benefits.
 You should talk with an experienced attorney about Medicaid planning to make certain that you can get Medicaid to pay for your nursing home care when you need it.
 You can use trusts to structure income and asset ownership so you are not disqualified for benefits.
 However, you must take action at least five years before applying to get MABD to cover nursing home care, because otherwise you could face a period of disqualification under the five-year lookback rule.

 Under Medicaid’s five-year lookback rule, Medicaid applicants will be disqualified for a certain number of months if they made transfers or gifts of assets or sold assets for less than market value in the five years before applying for Medicaid.
 The rule exists to stop people from just giving away their wealth to loved ones when they need nursing home care.
 The number of months of disqualification can be calculated by dividing the value of transferred assets by average nursing home care monthly costs.

 What is Medicaid planning?

 Medicaid planning involves finding strategic ways to make certain your income and assets do not disqualify you from Medicaid and do not force you to spend down assets to get Medicaid benefits.
-Unsworth LaPlante, PLC can provide assistance with using tools available under Vermont law so you can make a Medicaid plan.
+Unsworth LaPlante, PLLC can provide assistance with using tools available under Vermont law so you can make a Medicaid plan.
 Medicaid planning will also help you to reduce the risk of asset loss due to Medicaid estate recovery.

 What is Medicaid estate recovery?